Did you know that forest covers 70% of Connecticut?

 With plenty more hiking opportunities, any afternoon is a perfect one to explore Greenwich.

-Some more top parks in town for hiking include:
+Some more top parks in Greenwich for hiking include:

 And there are even more Connecticut hiking trails within a short drive from Mianus River State Park.